Department Chair

 Kalmanovitz Hall 339

-Dr. Zifei “Fay” Chen is an assistant professor in the Communication Studies Department and the coordinator of the Public Relations Minor program.
-Specialized in public relations and strategic communication, Dr. Chen’s research agenda centers on examining the factors and mechanisms that drive stakeholders’ attitudes and behaviors toward organizations in the digital environment.
+Dr. Zifei “Fay” Chen is an associate professor in the Communication Studies Department and oversees the Public Relations Minor program.
+Specialized in public relations and strategic communication, Dr. Chen’s research foci include corporate social responsibility and advocacy, startup and entrepreneurial communication, digital communication, and prosocial communication.

-Dr. Chen has produced over 30 publications in the forms of refereed journal articles, book chapters, and books.
-Her...
+Dr. Chen has produced over 35 refereed journal articles, book chapters, and books.
+Her work has been published in leading...

 Education: